 Wars, tariffs, and trade embargos contribute to the destruction of wealth, but they only contributed to one major stock market crash in the western world.
-However, in developing nations, these continue to be major issues that hold back wealth creation, unemployment, and much-needed improvements in quality of life.
+However, these continue to be major issues that hold back wealth creation, unemployment, and much-needed improvements in quality of life in developing nations.

-The latest crash in 2020 introduced us all to a brand new threat to our way of life, pandemic, and disease.
+The latest crash in 2020 introduced us to a brand new threat to our way of life, pandemic and disease.
 While we have paid the price in both lives and economically for our abuse of animals, this problem is only just beginning.

 3 Biggest Effects of Stock Market Crashes